 Instead of CSR, Penguin Books has something called “Creative Responsibility”.
 They claim to always be creative and take part in making social impact.
 Meanwhile, Penguin Books has also remained loyal to the same mission: “we make books for everyone, because a book can change anyone.”

-Regarding their logo, it has been already altered many times over the years.
-However, they all remained the same iconic and recognizable penguin design. “..the logo has endured because it is simple, because it is easy to identify, and as a brand says quality”.
+Regarding their logo, it has been altered many times over the years.
+However, they have all remained the same iconic and recognizable penguin design. “..the logo has endured because it is simple, because it is easy to identify, and as a brand says quality.”
 The penguin radiates quirkiness, sharing the same quality as the company.

 A genuine brand

 With their revolutionary paperbacks that have made books more affordable, Penguin Books’s actions aligned with their mission from day one.
 Even after nearly a century with the same mission, they haven’t stopped taking action.
-For example, Penguin Random House had created a vision for 2020 with a number of commitments.
-Some of these consisted of donating millions of dollars and books to authors, readers, schools, libraries and employees.
+For example, Penguin Random House created a vision for 2020 with a number of commitments, including donating millions of dollars and books to authors, readers, schools, libraries and employees.

-Next, Penguin Book’s website reveals their achievements, progresses, reports, and more to prove their commitment towards Creative Responsibility.
+Next, Penguin Books’s website reveals their achievements, progress, reports, and more to prove their commitment towards Creative Responsibility.
 It’s also a place where they specifically explain their ideas and approaches to inclusivity and sustainability.

 Brand opportunities

-An important part of their brand is to be recognized by the penguin in the bright orange oval, printed on the covers of books.
-Penguin Books could improve the brand by bringing out more (bestseller) books and have a wider distribution.
-This way, they could also differentiate more from Hachette Livre and others.
+An important part of their brand is to be recognized by the penguin in the bright orange oval printed on the covers of books.
+Penguin Books could improve the brand by releasing more (bestseller) books and expanding distribution.
+This way, they could also differentiate themselves more from Hachette Livre and other competitors.

 The more book lovers possess their books, the stronger the brand recognition.
-Even store or library shelves filled with lots of penguins on book spines should do the trick.
-The quirky logo should interest people enough to look further into the brand.
-More people will appreciate their actions done so far for Creative Responsibility.
+Even store or library shelves filled with books featuring the iconic penguin should do the trick.
+The quirky logo should pique interest and encourage people to explore the brand further.
+More people will appreciate their actions towards Creative Responsibility.

 Conclusion

 If you have a filled bookshelf (or shelves) at home, it’s likely that at least one of them is published by Penguin Books.
-Then again, you’ll probably also have some from the Big 5 and many more.
+Then again, you’ll probably also have books from the Big 5 and many more.
 It is a competitive industry where PRH takes the lead.
-Of course, it’s not just Penguin Books that represents them.
-All other imprints have to improve their brand and they will influence each other.
+Of course, it’s not just Penguin Books that represents them—all other imprints also need to improve their brand, and they will influence each other.